QianhuiWu/qianhuiwu.github.io/_pages/about.md

 My recent research focuses on efficient LLMs, memory management of conversational agents, multimodal modeling, and embodied AI.
 <!--Information Extraction and low-resource NLP.-->

+I'm looking for a self-motivated research intern who are passionate about multi-agent systems.
+If you are interested in this topic, please email me your resume and a brief self-intro!

 News
 ------
 * [01/22/2025] [SeCom](https://openreview.net/forum?id=xKDZAW0He3&referrer=%5Bthe%20profile%20of%20Qianhui%20Wu%5D(%2Fprofile%3Fid%3D~Qianhui_Wu1)) and [SCBench](https://arxiv.org/abs/2412.10319) are accepted at ICLR 2025!